mindofai/mindofai.github.io/_posts/2017-1-19-Wired-Debugging-on-Surface.md

 ---
 layout: post
-title: Wired Debugging on a Surface tablet?
-Yes you can!
+title: Wired Debugging on a Surface Tablet?
+Yes You Can!
 publish: true
 ---